DogPope/FinalYearProject/UsefulStuffLikeLinks.md

 [Open-Elevation](https://www.open-elevation.com/) Didn't work when I last tried it.
 Maybe some other time.
 [Actual Dataset on Elevations](https://srtm.csi.cgiar.org/)
 [Open-Mateo](https://open-meteo.com/en/docs/elevation-api) Only 10000 calls per day.
 Final estimate 16 days.
 [Open-Topo-Data](https://www.opentopodata.org/) Okay, this ones even worse.
 1000 calls per day.
 Would be finished in 160 days, or 5 months.

+## Python Virtual Environment Commands
+Side note: The only discernable difference between Linux and Windows in this respect is the python command.
+On Linux, it's 'python3', and on Windows it's 'python'
+'python3 -m venv env' - Set up new Virtual Environment called "env".
+'source env/bin/activate' - Activate Virtual Environment.
+'deactivate' - Deactivate Virtual Environment.

+# ES MUY IMPORTANTO / C'EST TRES IMPORTANT / E MUITO IMPORTANTE
+Make sure all files are pointing to the correct interpreter.
+Not just some of them.